 All regression models have been adjusted for age, sex, education, income, satisfaction with current insurance plan, and morbidity, Morbidity = prevalence of type-2 diabetes, stroke, and myocardial infarction.
-Estimates significant at a level p < 0.05 are printed in bold.
 Results are reported as odds ratios (OR) for the logistic regression results and as incidence rate ratios (IRR) for the Poisson regression results.
 Ordinary least square regression (OLS) results are reported as β coefficients.
 Every OR or IRR above 1 represents an increased risk of showing the unhealthy expression of the respective lifestyle factor.
 Likewise, an estimate larger than zero with regard to BMI in the OLS model represents a higher BMI.

 a Very low SQB (Participants who had switched their health insurance for monetary reasons since 1996) = 0, low SQB (Participants who stated switching costs lower or equal to the estimated margin) = 1, high SQB (Participants who stated switching costs higher than the estimated margin) = 2, very high SQB (Participants who would not switch health insurance irrespective of potential rate reductions) = 3.